 A sad anniversary has come and passed.
 August 17, 2015 was the 100th anniversary of the lynching of Leo Frank in Marietta, GA.
-Regardless of other opinions about the Frank case, one thing is certain–any lynching is cruel, barbaric, and unjustifiable by any standard of decency.
+Regardless of other opinions about the Frank case, one thing is certain–any lynching is cruel, barbaric, and unjustifiable by any standard.

 Leo Frank was convicted of murdering Mary Fagan, a thirteen year-old of employee of Frank at an Atlanta pencil factory in 1913.
 The trial had lasted for twenty-nine days, the longest trial in Georgia history up to that point, and then entered into a twenty month period of appeals that went all the way up to the United States Supreme Court.